 Male Nursing Statistics 2022-2023, 2021-2020

 More men are employed as registered nurses (RNs) today than any other time in history, even though men once dominated the nursing profession.
 Are you curious to see how male nurses stack up against their female travel nurse counterparts?
-Here are some interesting facts about men in nursing roles.
+Here are some interesting facts about men in nursing roles and other travel nurse jobs.

 - In 2019-2020, male RN’s earned, on average, $5,000 more annually than females